tirrellcotton/Project-Dashboard/README.md

 ## 🎯 About This Project

-This project management dashboard provides a clean, intuitive interface for tracking projects, team members, and tasks.
+This project management dashboard provides a clean, intuiti ve interface for tracking projects, team members, and tasks.
 It features a professional design with modern web technologies and best practices.

 ### Key Highlights